wayland/Raku-TOP/Developing.md

 *	Check if tests pass; if not, bounce back to the Coding stage
 *	Submit PR.
 PR body should be Changelog entry
+*	Iterate with repo owner until resolution

+# Merge Process

+**Actioned by:** Repo Owner

+*	Give feedback on pull request, drawing in other parties where useful; iterate until resolution
-*	Repo owner will (after feedback) merge branch to main.
+*	Merge to main.
 Merge Request body should be Changelog entry.

 # Release Process

+**Actioned by:** Repo Owner

 *	Create and check out a new branch for this release called `release-<version>`
 *	Merge any necessary branches/changes